logzio/logz-docs/_source/logzio_collections/_tracing-sources/jaeger_collector.md

 **Before you begin, you'll need**:

-* An application instrumented with a Jaeger installation
+* An application instrumented with Jaeger
 * An active account with Logz.io